pryv/dev-site/source/customer-resources/pryv.io-setup.md

 You can also customize the email templates in the configuration files.

-More details are provided in the **Emails configuration guide** that can be found in the [Customer Resources section](/customer-resources/emails-setup/).
+More details are provided in the [email configuration guide](/customer-resources/emails-setup/).

 ## Define your data model